Pierre Amine Gemayel: Lebanese reaction

 Saad Hariri, then majority leader of the Lebanese Parliament and the head of the Current for the Future political movement, accused Syria of ordering the killing.
 The Syrian government denied any involvement, and condemned the killings.

 Lebanese Druze leader Walid Jumblatt also blamed Syria for the assassination, and said he expected more such killings aimed at undermining the Lebanese parliament's ruling majority.
 "I bluntly accuse the Syrian regime", Jumblatt said.

 Samir Geagea, the leader of The Lebanese Forces, one of the major Christian parties, demanded President Émile Lahoud resign, and also accused Syria of ordering the killing.
 Michel Aoun, leader of The Free Patriotic Movement, strongly condemned the murder, and argued that it was aimed at generating chaos and uncertainty, primarily among the Christian society in Lebanon.
 Similar remarks and condemnation were issued by almost all of the major Lebanese political players.

 World reaction

-The U.N.
-Security Council condemned Gemayel's assassination.
+The UN Security Council condemned Gemayel's assassination.

 Pope Benedict XVI's representative at the funeral condemned the "unspeakable" assassination.

 British Prime Minister Tony Blair condemned the murder.
 Margaret Beckett, Secretary of State for Foreign and Commonwealth Affairs in the United Kingdom, called the killing "contrary to the interests of all in the region" in a press conference aired on Al Jazeera English approximately an hour after Gemayel's death was confirmed.

-The White House also condemned the murder.
-The U.N.
-Ambassador John R. Bolton said, "One pattern we discern in these political assassinations of Lebanese leaders – journalists, members of parliament – they are all anti-Syrian.
+The US government condemned the murder.
+The US ambassador to the UN, John R. Bolton, said "One pattern we discern in these political assassinations of Lebanese leaders – journalists, members of parliament – they are all anti-Syrian.
 So I suppose one can draw conclusions from that," he said.

 Personal life

-Gemayel married Patricia Daif, a Lebanese Christian, in 1999, and they had two sons, Amine and Iskander (Alexander).
-The wedding was held in Limassol, Cyprus, so that Gemayel's father, who was then in self-exile, could attend.
+Gemayel married Patricia Daif, a Lebanese Christian, in 1999, and they had two sons.